Tmall Global: Connect to Chinese Consumers with Cross-Border E-Commerce

 KPI and Results focused.
 We are the most visible Marketing Agency for China.
 Not because of huge spending but because of our SMART Strategies.
 Let us help you with: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

 Plus, there is a popular marketplace-focused business model in China.
-Single-category shopping malls can be easily found in China such as street-style products.
-Chinese online shoppers go to categorized marketplaces when they search online from Tmall, Taobao, and JD.
-For instance, there are sections in Tmall categorized as beauty and skincare, baby care, nutrition and healthcare, food and beverage, clothes and bags, etc.
+Single-category shopping malls can be easily found in China, such street-style products.
+Chinese online shoppers go to categorized marketplaces when they search online from Tmall, Taobao, and JD (Tmall closest competitor).
+For instance, there are sections in Tmall categorized as beauty and skin care, baby care, nutrition and healthcare, food and beverage, clothes and bags, etc.

 But enough with the intro, you are here, it is to learn more about Tmall & Tmall Global